wellcaffeinated/yt-subtitle-explorer/README.md

 ## Installation

-1. Download the source from [GitHub](https://github.com/wellcaffeinated/yt-subtitle-explorer)
+1. Download the latest source from [GitHub](https://github.com/wellcaffeinated/yt-subtitle-explorer/downloads)
 2. Extract the zip contents into a folder on your web server.
 3. If the folder isn't the root directory, edit the `.htaccess` file contents to point it to the subfolder.
 (Look for the helpful comments)
 4. Visit the directory in a browser and follow the instructions (it will tell you to visit `/install`)